euphonie/study-notes/Engineering Tools/Cloud/GCP/Cloud Storage/Cloud DataStore.md

 	- Index multiple property values for indexed entity
 	- Support complex queries
 	- Are defined in an index configuration file
-- If property is not used in qu
+- If property is not used in query exclude it from indexes
+	- Otherwise can incur in increased latency to achieve consistency and storage costs
+	- Also using a lot of composite indexes can incur in the same
+- Large queries without indexes should be executed using BigQuery

 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbOTE5ODc2MjY4XX0=
+eyJoaXN0b3J5IjpbNzk4MjQ4NTg0XX0=
 -->